Keep Learning: Remote Learning Resources For Students

 - You will be asked if you want to switch to Ohio State’s license.
 Click yes to this and any subsequent agreements.

-ETS is enabling all the College’s teaching labs for remote desktop access by students to the systems and software.
+ETS is enabling all active students for access to Citrix Virtual Applications and Desktops.
+For overflow capacity, portions of the College’s teaching labs are enabled for remote desktop access by students to the systems and software.